 - Medical documentation about any medical conditions you or members of your family have.

 - Trip planner documents showing geographic isolation or unavailability of public transport from your residential address to your place of employment.

 - A letter of apology or affidavit stating what happened.

 What should be in my references?

-In order to give you the best chance of keeping your licence, it is recommended that you work closely with one of our solicitors to prepare your case.
+For the best chance of keeping your licence it is recommended that you work closely with one of our solicitors to prepare your case.
 Your criminal lawyer will request you obtain references.
-Below are some reasons a court may invoke for not recording, or reducing, a suspension period.
+Below are some reasons a court may invoke for not recording or reducing a suspension period.